mcornejo/slk-painpills/2.solution-dwh/README.md

 ## DWH Processing
 Once the data has been ingested in the infrastructure, a first job should run to put into in the data warehouse.
 Due to the nature of the Pain Pills Dataset, the data should be stored in a columnar format like Parquet or ORC.
 This allows fast search and retrieval from different sources.

 Keeping a clean data warehouse is very important.
-By choosing a good partitioning, it can make the task of creating new data marts incredibly easy or difficult and it can facilitate the data exploration using Athena or Presto while keeping costs low.
+By choosing a good partitioning, it can make the task of creating new data marts incredibly easy or difficult this is to be discussed within the team and business/analysts/data scientists.
+A good partitioning can facilitate the data exploration using tools like Athena or Presto and it can help to find where the data has more value while keeping costs low.

 ### Data Partitioning
 The partition of the data is an important subject, and it can imply hidden costs for not partitioning correctly.
 For example, in a cloud-based infrastructure like AWS, S3 has a price per hit, and an EBS has a price per IO.
 In both cases, we want to minimise the amount of hits/data access.